On the energy landscape of symmetric quantum signal processing: Introduction

 Our first main result is the existence and uniqueness of symmetric phase factors for a class of polynomial matrices in $\mathrm{SU}(2)$. \begin{theorem}[Existence and uniqueness of symmetric phase factors] Consider any $P\in \mathbb{C}[x]$ and $Q\in \mathbb{R}[x]$ satisfying the following conditions \begin{enumerate}[label=(\arabic*)] \item $\deg(P)= d$ and $\deg(Q)= d-1$. \item $P$ has parity $(d \bmod 2)$ and $Q$ has parity $(d-1 \bmod 2)$. \item (Normalization condition) $\forall x\in[-1,1]: |P(x)|^2+(1-x^2)|Q(x)|^2=1$. \item If $d$ is odd, then the leading coefficient of $Q$ is positive. \end{enumerate} There exists a unique set of symmetric phase factors $\Phi:=(\phi_0,\phi_1,\cdots,\phi_1,\phi_0)\in D_d$ such that

 \end{theorem}

-\cref{thm:existandunique} implies that there is a bijection between the global minimizers of \cref{eqn:optprob-intro} and all possible pairs of $(P(x), Q(x))$ satisfying the assumption in \cref{thm:existandunique} and $\Re[P](x)=f(x)$.
+This result is a refinement of \cite[Theorem 4]{GilyenSuLowEtAl2019}, which only shows the existence of the phase factors without symmetry constraints. \cref{thm:existandunique} states that in the presence of the symmetric constraint, the phase factors are also unique.
+Besides, under some constraint, the converse of \cref{thm:existandunique} also holds (see \cref{re:converse_thm1}).
+It follows that there is a bijection between the global minimizers of \cref{eqn:optprob-intro} and all possible pairs of $(P(x), Q(x))$ satisfying the assumption in \cref{thm:existandunique} and $\Re[P](x)=f(x)$.
 The conditions (1), (2) for the target polynomial $f$ are compatible with the first two requirements in \cref{thm:existandunique}.
-The condition (3) on the maxnorm, \ie $\norm{f}_{\infty}< 1$ is compatible with the normalization condition, which is itself a natural condition due to the unitarity of $U(x,\Phi)$.
+The condition (3) on the maxnorm, \ie, $\norm{f}_{\infty}< 1$ is compatible with the normalization condition, which is itself a natural condition due to the unitarity of $U(x,\Phi)$.

 To simplify the discussion, we introduce the following definition of admissible pair of polynomials associated with a target polynomial.
 Here $P_{\Re}:=\Re[P], P_{\Im}:=\Im[P]$. \begin{definition}[Admissible pair of polynomials] Let $f\in\RR[x]$ be a target polynomial satisfying (1) $\deg(f)=d$, (2) the parity of $f$ is $(d \bmod 2)$, (3) $\norm{f}_{\infty}<1$.
 Then $(P,Q)$ is an admissible pair of polynomials associated with $f$ if the conditions (1)-(3) in \cref{thm:existandunique} are satisfied, together with \begin{enumerate}[label=(\arabic*)] \item The leading coefficient of $Q$ is positive, \item $P_{\Re}(x)=f(x)$. \end{enumerate} The polynomials $P_{\Im},Q\in\RR[x]$ are also called complementary polynomials to $f$. \end{definition}